syed-afzal/docker_nodejs_mongodb/README.md

 __Version__

-The first line defines version of a file.
+The first line defines the version of a file.
 It sounds confusing :confused:.
 What is meant by version of file ??

 :pill: The Compose file is a YAML file defining services, networks, and volumes for a Docker application.
 So it is only a version of describing compose.yaml file.
 There are several versions of the Compose file format – 1, 2, 2.x, and 3.x.

 __Services__

-Our main work to create a container starts from here.
-As you see there are two services(Docker images), one is __Node__ and other is __MongoDB__.
+Our main goal to create a container, it starts from here.
+As you can see there are two services(Docker images), one is __Node__ and other is __MongoDB__.

 We define two services app and mongo: